-18.1 Regular employees with one (1) year or more of continuous service shall be entitled to a leave of absence without pay for the following bona fide reasons:

-18.1.1 Illness or nonoccupational injury which requires absence from work for more than fifteen (15) days;

-18.1.2.
-Pregnancy;

-18.1.3 Serious illness, injury, or death in the employee's immediate family, which leave will not exceed thirty (30) days;

-18.1.4 Leaves due to occupational injuries shall be granted for periods up to twelve (12) months unless a longer period is agreed upon between the Employer and the Union.

-18.2 Leaves for personal reasons may be granted at the sole discretion of the Employer to regular employees regardless of length of service.

-18.3 An employee who wants a leave of absence shall submit to his/her Employer in writing his/her request for such leave, stating (1) reason, (2) date leave is to begin, and (3) expected date of return.
-If approved, the Employer shall confirm such requested leave in writing to the employee.

-18.4 Any leave of absence with the exception of 18.1.3 and 18.1.4 above may run to a maximum of six (6) months.

-18.5 Employees who fail to return at the end of a leave of absence or any agreed upon extension of a leave of absence shall be considered as terminated.
+- 18.1 Regular employees with one (1) year or more of continuous service shall be entitled to a leave of absence without pay for the following bona fide reasons: - 18.1.1 Illness, or non-occupational injury, which requires absence from work for more than fifteen (15) days; - 18.1.2 Pregnancy; - 18.1.3 Serious illness, injury, or death in the employee's immediate family, which leave will not exceed thirty (30) days; - 18.1.4 Leaves due to occupational injuries shall be granted for periods up to twelve (12) months unless a longer period is agreed upon between the Employer and the Union. - 18.2 Leaves for personal reasons may be granted at the sole discretion of the Employer to regular employees regardless of length of service. - 18.3 An employee who wants a leave of absence shall submit to his/her Employer in writing his/her request for such leave, stating (1) reason, (2) date leave is to begin, and (3) expected date of return.
+If approved, the Employer shall confirm such requested leave in writing to the employee. - 18.4 Any leave of absence with the exception of 18.1.3 and 18.1.4 above may run to a maximum of six (6) months. - 18.5 Employees who fail to return at the end of a leave of absence or any agreed upon extension of a leave of absence shall be considered as terminated.
 Any request for extension of a leave of absence period must be presented in writing to the Employer prior to the expiration of the initial leave; however, in case of a bona fide emergency, telephone requests for extensions may be made to management for their approval, which extensions must be confirmed in writing.

-18.6 The employee must be able to resume his/her regular duties upon return to work from an approved leave of absence.
+- 18.6 The employee must be able to resume his/her regular duties upon return to work from an approved leave of absence.
 A doctor's certificate verifying that the employee is able to resume his/her normal duties may be required before the employee is returned to the work schedule.
-The employee shall then be returned to the job previously held, or to a job comparable in rate of pay, on the first weekly schedule made up after the Employer and the Union have received notice in writing of the employee's availability.

-18.7 Upon request of the Union, leaves of absence without pay for Union business not to exceed nine (9) months may be granted by the Employer to employees regardless of length of service.
+The employee shall then be returned to the job previously held, or to a job comparable in rate of pay, on the first weekly schedule made up after the Employer and the Union have received notice in writing of the employee's availability. - 18.7 The parties agree to comply with the Family and Medical Leave Act of 1993. - 18.8 Upon request of the Union, leaves of absence without pay for Union business not to exceed nine (9) months may be granted by the Employer to employees regardless of length of service.
 The Union agrees such employees shall not be used to organize or engage in any campaign related to signatory employers.